Sanglorian/orcus/5e d6/5e d6 (working title).md

 Figures that are equipped with a spear, blade, bludgeon or exotic weapon can use the Weapon Mastery associated with that weapon.
 Figures equipped with a shield can use Shield Mastery.
 Figures wielding two of the same hand weapon (two blades or two bludgeons, for example) can use Dual Wielding Mastery (as well as the mastery of their hand weapon, for example Blade Mastery if they are wielding two blades).

-A figure can only use one Mastery per phase.
+A figure can only use one Mastery per round.

 Some creatures have special Masteries, other than those listed below (for example, the shield guardian's Protection Mastery).
-These also count against the limit of one Mastery per phase.
+These also count against the limit of one Mastery per round.

+*Four masteries are associated with the four types of hand weapon or great weapon:*

-**Spear Mastery:** You attack first, regardless of Fight value.
+**Spear Mastery:** You attack first with this weapon, regardless of Fight value.

-**Blade Mastery:** If a melee attack you make hits, make a melee attack with the same weapon against a creature that is within 1” of you.
-That attack is at Strength -2.
+**Blade Mastery:** If a melee attack you make hits, make a melee attack with the same weapon against a different target that is within 1” of you (if one exists).
+That attack is at Strength -2 (minimum Strength 1, no other effects of your attack apply).

-**Bludgeon Mastery:** If an attack you make misses, you still do damage at Strength -2 (no other effects of your attack apply).
+**Bludgeon Mastery:** If an attack you make misses, you still do damage at Strength -2 (minimum Strength 1, no other effects of your attack apply).

+**Exotic Mastery:** If you hit a creature with this weapon, it falls prone.

+*One mastery is available if you are armed with both hand weapon and light weapon:*

-**Dual Wielding Mastery:** Immediately make an attack with a light weapon against a target of your choice.
+**Dual Wielding Mastery:** After making an attack with a hand weapon, you may immediately make an attack with a light weapon against a target of your choice.

+*One mastery is available if you are armed with a shield:*

-**Shield Mastery:** Make an attacker reroll one hit against you.
+**Shield Mastery:** Make an attacker reroll one successful hit against you.
 If you have a ranged weapon, you can only use a shield against melee attacks.
 If you have a great weapon, you can only use a shield against ranged attacks.

-**Exotic Mastery:** If you hit a creature with this weapon, it falls prone.
+If you have both, you cannot use a shield.

 # Objects